CDIlbeck56/Assignment--Submission/ColtonDilbeck_Assigment1_Final Copy.md

 ### Step 2: Removal of the Ham

-Next move to the hind quarter of the pig.
+Next, move to the hind quarter of the pig.
 Take two fingers and place next to the split pelvic bone.
 A two fingers width is about two inches away from the pelvic bone.
 Visual a straight line from the outside edge of your finger.
 The line your visualizing should extend from the hogs back down to the flank (where the ham and belly connect on the underside of the hog).
 Next take the boning or electric saw and cut straight down that visual line and all the way through the carcass.
 The ham should now be detached from the remainder of the pig.
 This picture illustrates how the end product should look.

 ### Step 3: Separating of the Loin from the Side

-Next move to the end of pig where the shoulder of the pig was detached.
+Next, move to the end of pig where the shoulder of the pig was detached.
 Position yourself so that you can see the meat that lies under the ribs and spine.
 Near the pigs back and underneath the spine you should see a round muscle that is lighter in color.
 This muscle runs down the entire length of the pigs back and is referred to as the loin.
 That loin muscle gets thicker the closer it gets to the ham.
 Grab the bone saw and start sawing approximately 1/2 an inch from the loin muscle.
 Keep working your way down the rib bones with the bone saw and make sure that you stay a 1/2 inch from the loin.
 The outer edge of the loin muscle serves as guide for splitting the hog side into an upper and lower portion.
 As you cut down the side remember the loin muscle gets thicker the closer you get to the ham.
 This picture illustrates how the end product should look.

 ### Step 4: Remove the Lower Ribs from the Belly